THIS IS PART 2 OF A 3-PART SERIES

 - Rank the other loans in order, from lowest score to highest.
 Consider restructuring loans with a score of 50-100.
 Loans over 100 are efficient and don’t need any special attention.

-- Use the Investment Cash Flow Index (revealed in next week’s article), to find inefficient investments you may be able to use to pay off inefficient loans faster.
+- Use the Investment Cash Flow Index (revealed in the next article in this series here), to find inefficient investments you may be able to use to pay off inefficient loans faster.

 - Celebrate your debt-reduction victories along the way.
 Be sure to put a percentage of your newly created cash flow into a “Living Wealthy account” and treat yourself.
 Because the Wealth Factory way isn’t about sacrifice and delay, it is about living wealth today.